coldbox-modules/cbsecurity/readme.md

 - `annotationType` : The annotation type intercepted, `handler` or `action` or empty if rule driven
 - `processActions` : A boolean indicator that defaults to true.
 If you change this to false, then the interceptor won't fire the invalid actions.
 Usually this means, you manually will do them.

+### Firewall Blocks

+- `cbSecurity_onFirewallBlock` - When the firewall blocks an incoming request with a 403

+You will receive the following data in the `interceptData` struct:

+- `type` : The type of block: `hostheader` or `ipvalidation`
+- `config` : The configuration structure of the rule
+- `incomingIP` : The incoming ip if the type is `ipValiation`
+- `incomingHost` : The incoming host if the type is `hostHeader`

 ## Security Visualizer

 This module also ships with a security visualizer that will document all your security rules and settings in a nice panel.
-In order to activate it you must add the `enableSecurityVisualizer` setting to your config and mark it as `true`.
+In order to activate it you must add the `visualizer` setting to your config and mark it as `enabled`.
 Once enabled you can navigate to: `/cbsecurity,` and you will be presented with the visualizer.

 > **Important** The visualizer is disabled by default, and if it detects an environment of production, it will disable itself.